Semester Two – Week 3 & 4:

 When I haven’t been emailing the archives, I’ve been working on the after-effects scenes for the piece.
 In all honesty, I was horrible at documenting the process for my After Effects.
 I was changing things so much, but only in small increments, that I would notice the change only after the fact.

-During this process, I kept trying, developing and running by everyone in the studio for their input on timing, as I was worried that I had been looking at it for so long that I made things too fast or too slow.
+During this process, I kept trying, developing, and running it by everyone in the studio for their input on timing, as I was worried that I had been looking at it for so long that I had made it too fast or too slow.

 Leave a comment